Home

 Tickets

 The Permanent Collection at the Biggs Museum holds a diverse array of art forms, representing painting, illustration, drawing, furniture making, sculpture and more.
-The Biggs Museum staff chose from its galleries a looking glass mirror as the 2010 Gala Signature Object to represent the fine craftsmenship of the decorative art objects in the Museum’s collection.
+The Biggs Museum Staff and Gala General Chairs chose from its galleries a painting titled Young Lady as the 2012 Gala Signature Object to represent the impressive paintings in the Museum’s collection.

 Past Signature Images